 - If adding mix-ins like blueberries or chocolate chips, add them after you ladle the batter onto the griddle.

 - To save extra pancakes, wait till they are fully cooled and then store them in the freezer using a plastic bag and a piece of wax or parchment paper between each pancake.

 Don’t think we’d let you go without giving you a top-notch pancake recipe to try on your griddle next time.
 These made from scratch buttermilk pancakes are sure to become a breakfast favorite in your household.

 - 1 tsp baking soda

 - 2 cups buttermilk

 - 1 tsp vanilla extract

-- Place all the dry ingredients to a mixing bowl and whisk together until mixed well.
+- Place all the dry ingredients in a mixing bowl and whisk together until mixed well.

 - Add the wet ingredients into the mixing bowl with the dry ingredients and whisk until combined.
 (Don’t overmix, some small lumps are fine.)

-- Allow the pancake batter rest for 5-10 minutes.
+- Allow the pancake batter to rest for 5-10 minutes.